auxren/MIDIBLE101/README.md

 The Airpeggiator project is an arpeggiator that you can control in the air using the Intel Curie's IMU.
 It calculates the roll and pitch and turns it into MIDI notes.
 I added in a quantizer with a few predefined scales.
 At the top of the sketch, you can set the key, scale, and tempo of the arpeggiator.
 I think this project serves as a pretty good jumping point to music creation.

+HardwiredMIDI fixes issues with the stock Arduino MIDI example not working on the Curie (Arduino 101).
+The fix is to use software serial and specify pins 0 and 1 for the TX/RX.

+MIDIReceiveEventHandler receives MIDI data over BLE.
+It then forwards that data out of the hardwired serial TX.
+I used this MIDI shield for testing: http://linksprite.com/wiki/index.php5?title=MIDI_Shield_for_Arduino

 Enjoy.
 Let me know if you have any questions or ideas or want to show off cool projects you did with this code.

 oren@auxren.com